lyannaliu/lyannaliu.github.io/modelsandmethods.md

 ![AdaBoost CV](/images/adaboost_cv.png)

-From the plot, it appears that by 20 iterations, the model does well for both the train and cross validation case, so n_estimators is set at 20 to prevent overfitting.
+From the plot, it appears that by 20 iterations, the model does well for both the train and cross-validation case, so n_estimators is set at 20 to prevent overfitting.

 <h2 id="3">3.
 Last.FM Model</h2>
 The LastFM Model will be an ensembled model of four sub-models.
 The four sub-models are as follows: